 go to Homepage

-This glossary (E) can provide a valuable reference for French words in general use during the 15th century, including appropriate Latin, Greek, and Castillian references.
-New words will be added to this glossary periodically as they become available.
+This glossary (E) can provide a valuable reference for French words in general use during the 15th century, including appropriate Latin, Castilian, Old Latin, Greek, Catalan, etc., references.
+New words will be added to this dictionary periodically as they become available.

 OLD FRENCH DICTIONARY